 This unconventional park is one of Gaudí's most famous works and a must for any visitor to Barcelona.
-The park is a UNESCO world heritage site since 1984.
+The park is a UNESCO World Heritage Site since 1984.

-The colorful Casa Batlló, a remodeled 19th century building, is one of Gaudí's many masterpieces in Barcelona.
+The colorful Casa Batlló, a remodeled 19th-century building, is one of Gaudí's many masterpieces in Barcelona.
 Its unique modernist interior is as fascinating as its surreal exterior.

 The Plaça de Catalunya is Barcelona's busiest square, located between the old city and the modernist Eixample district.
 It is also the start of the Rambla, the city's famous boulevard.